cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 As outlined in our [encoding guide](../core/encoding.md), one of the most significant improvements introduced in Cosmos SDK v0.40 is Protobuf.

-The rule of thumb is that if you need to serialize a type (into binary or JSON), then it should be defined as a Protobuf message.
-Pure domain types can still be kept as Go structs and interfaces.
+The rule of thumb is that any object that needs to be serialized (into binary or JSON) must implement `proto.Message` and must be serializable into Protobuf format.
+The easiest way to do it is to use Protobuf type definition and `protoc` compiler to generate the structures and functions for you.
 In practice, the three following categories of types must be converted to Protobuf messages:

 - client-facing types: `Msg`s, query requests and responses.
 This is because client will send these types over the wire to your app.
 - types that are stored in state.
 This is because the SDK stores the binary representation of these types in state.